Description of the institute

 - Surveillance of immunisation and vaccination programmes.

-This comprises the continuous assessment of the uptake, impact, effectiveness and safety of vaccines, particularly those in the routine immunisation schedule.
+This comprises the continuous assessment of the uptake, impact, effectiveness and safety of vaccines, particularly those in the routine immunisation schedule, with PHE having recently introduced a number of new vaccine programmes including a rotavirus vaccine programme, universal influenza vaccination of children and a zoster programme for the elderly.
 It includes also the dissemination of information about vaccine surveillance to those concerned with immunisation and vaccination in the field.

 - Investigation and control of communicable disease.